minio/docs/source/administration/object-management/object-versioning.rst

 - :mc-cmd:`mc rm --versions --older-than <mc rm --older-than>` -
    Removes all versions of an object older than the specified calendar date.

+.. versionadded:: RELEASE.2024-04-18T19-09-19Z

+   MinIO emits a warning if the cumulative size of versions for any single object exceeds 1TiB.

 .. _minio-bucket-versioning-id:

 Version ID Generation